chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ### ZEROIZE

 Zeroize all internal registers: Zeroize all internal registers after process to avoid SCA leakage.
-Software write generates only a single-cycle pulse on the hardware interface and then will be erased.
+Firmware write generates only a single-cycle pulse on the hardware interface and then will be erased.
+Zeroization operation requires 1,408 clock cycles to clear the SRAMs.
+Firmware must query for the ready status bit to be asserted before issuing another command.

 ### PCR_SIGN